MicrosoftDocs/appcenter-docs/docs/push/rest-api.md

 ### Audiences based on device properties

-You can send push to a group of users that match certain criteria (e.g. all users in United States).
+Send notifications to a group of users that match specific criteria (for example, all users in United States).
 You can create groups (audiences) based on the device properties and custom properties.
-In order to create an audience you can use [this PUT API](https://openapi.appcenter.ms/#/analytics/Analytics_CreateOrUpdateAudience).
+To an audience, use [this App Center PUT API](https://openapi.appcenter.ms/#/analytics/Analytics_CreateOrUpdateAudience).

-Here is an example for an audiences based on a device property where country is `United States`:
+Here is an example for an audience based on a device property where country is `United States`:

 ```JSON
 {